RunestoneInteractive/rs/docs/source/left_to_merge.rst

 2. Run ``poetry install --with=dev`` from the top level directory.
 This will install all of the dependencies for the project.
 When that completes run ``poetry shell`` to start a poetry shell.
 You can verify that this worked correctly by running ``rsmanage env``.
 You should see a list of environment variables that are set.
 If you do not see them then you may need to run ``poetry shell`` again.
 If you get an error message that you cannot interpret you can ask for help in the ``#developer`` channel on the Runestone discord server.
 3. Create a new database for your class or book.
 You can do this by running ``createdb -O runestone <dbname>``.
 You can also do this in the psql command line interface by running ``create database <dbname> owner runestone;``  You may have to become the postgres user in order to run that command.
 If you have already created a database you can skip this one.
 4. From the ``bases/rsptx/interactives`` folder run ``npm install``.
 This will install all of the javascript dependencies for the interactives.
 Next run ``npm run build`` this will build the Runestone Interactive javascript files.
 You will need to do this every time you make a change to the javascript files.
 If you are NOT going to build a book, then you can skip this step.
-5. Run the ``build.py`` script from the ``rs`` folder.
+5. Run the ``build --core full`` command from the ``rs`` folder.
 The first step of this script will verify that you have all of your environment variables defined.
 6. Make sure you are not already running a webserver on your computer.
 You can check this by running ``lsof -i :80``.
 If you see a line that says ``nginx`` then you are already running a webserver.
 You can stop it by running ``sudo nginx -s stop``.
 Alternatively you can edit the ``docker-compose.yml`` file and change the port that nginx is listening on to something other than 80.
 7. Run ``docker-compose up`` from the ``rs`` folder.
 This will start up all of the except the author and worker.
 Those are only needed in a production environment where you want to give authors the ability to build and deploy their own books.
 If you want to start up **everything** you run ``COMPOSE_PROFILES=basic,author docker compose up ` You can also run ``docker-compose up <server name>`` to start up just one server.
 The server names are ``runestone``, ``book``, ``author``, ``dash``, ``assignment``, ``worker``, and ``nginx``.
 You can also run ``docker-compose up -d`` to run the servers in the background.
 8. Now you should be able to connect to ``http://localhost/`` from your computer and see the homepage.